paperhive/mongoose-authorize/README.md

  * `callback(err, json)`: the callback to be called with the serialized JSON object.

+#### doc.authorizedSet(obj, userId, callback)

+Check if the provided object `obj` can be set on the document (i.e., if the provided `userId` has `'write'` access to all contained fields) and set the data.
+If the check fails, then the document remains unchanged.

+ * `obj`: a plain object.
+The following values are allowed:
+   * primitives: String, Number, Boolean, null
+   * plain objects: must correspond to a nested object (not referenced and populated documents)
+   * arrays with primitives (arrays of subdocuments are not allowed and have to be processed with TODO)
+ * `userId`: document id of a user

 ### teamPlugin
  * organize users in teams
  * teams can be nested arbitrarily (cycles are properly handled)